lab-cosmo/atomistic-cookbook/README.rst

 Contributors
 ------------

 We welcome and recognize all contributions.
 You can see a list of current contributors in the `contributors tab <https://github.com/lab-cosmo/software-cookbook/graphs/contributors>`_.
+See ``Contributing.md`` for an introduction to requirements and best practices for this project.